-Commons Math is divided into fourteen subpackages, based on functionality provided.
+Commons Math is divided into sixteen subpackages, based on functionality provided.

 You should always read the javadoc class and method comments carefully when using Commons Math components in your programs.
 The javadoc provides references to the algorithms that are used, usage notes about limitations, performance, etc. as well as interface contracts.
 Interface contracts are specified in terms of preconditions (what has to be true in order for the method to return valid results), special values returned (e.g. Double.NaN) or exceptions that may be thrown if the preconditions are not met, and definitions for returned values/objects or state changes.